trey-ornl/always/README.md

 The outer loop iterates over increasing numbers of smaller subcommunicators, starting with `MPI_COMM_WORLD` and ending at one communicator per task.
 The number of communicators doubles with each iteration.
 The benchmark runs all-to-alls across all subcommunicators simultaneously, so every task in `MPI_COMM_WORLD` is busy.

-The middle loop iterates over increasing numbers of calls with smaller message sizes, starting with one call with a large message and ending when the time for all calls of a given message size exceeds a maximum time limit (currently one second).
+The middle loop iterates over increasing numbers of calls with smaller message sizes, starting with one call with a large message and ending when the time for all calls of a given message size exceeds a maximum time limit (currently two seconds).
 The default total message size is 640x640x640 doubles.
 An optional first argument specifies a different size, in number of doubles.
 A non-positive value for this argument results in the default.

 The inner loop is over multiple calls with equal-sized fractions of the buffer.
 The first iteration of the middle loop does a single all-to-all with the full buffer size.
 The second middle-loop iteration does an inner loop over two all-to-alls, each with half the full size.
 The number of inner-loop calls increases while the size of the messages decreases by powers of two with each middle-loop iteration, until the time for all the calls in the inner loop exceeds the time limit.